ballantyne/kepa-de-mimi/README.md

 If you are piping to stdout, you should be sure to use the vector options otherwise node.js will show a warning and it will be in the stdout.

+Strange, github didn't update when I pushed that.
+Does a rebase not show up as the current version?

 Contributing
 ------------